-- Now that the Government have imposed a backstop date of the 13 December 2024 for Draft Statement of Accounts to be produced, put out for public consultation, and the requirement for a final "audit report" to have been received, this set of accounts is the final stage in this process.
-2020/21 and 2021/22 Accounts have been made public and put out to public consultation in early October 2024. - The Council has put in place a Financial Recovery process to get accounts up to date.
-Following December 2024, this will be reviewed.
+- Now that the Government have imposed a backstop date of the 13 December 2024 for Draft Statement of Accounts to be produced, 2020/21 and 2021/22 have been delivered by the backstop date with "Disclaimer Opinions".
+2022/23 was delivered by the 7 January 2025, also with a "Disclaimer Opinion." - There is a Country wide issue of what the impact of "Disclaimer Opinions" mean for the wider Local Government Sector and Bromsgrove Council in particular. - The Council has put in place a Financial Recovery process to get accounts up to date.
+This will be reviewed at the Committee in January 2025.
 Since Q1 2023 the Audit Standards and Governance Committee have met six times a year to ensure financial compliance is being delivered.
 This frequency will remain until the Council's accounts are up to date. - The MTFP, from 2023/4 onwards is now a 2 Stage process within Stage 1 for wider descriptions on savings and growth items and the time for Members to properly debate all the contents of the reports, including base underlying assumptions.
-Wider consultation will be delivered in Q3 2024 for the 2025/26 budget. - Joint finance and performance monitoring has taken place since Q1 2022/23 with reports going to the Corporate Management Team and then Cabinet. - An updated Risk Management process has been implemented with reports coming quarterly to the Corporate Management Team and Audit Standards and Governance Committee for review and comment.
+Wider consultation has been undertaken in Q3 2024 for the 2025/26 budget. - Joint finance and performance monitoring has taken place since Q1 2022/23 with reports going to the Corporate Management Team and then Cabinet. - An updated Risk Management process has been implemented with reports coming quarterly to the Corporate Management Team and Audit Standards and Governance Committee for review and comment.
 This regime also includes how formal project monitoring is delivered. - The Workforce Strategy is moving forward with monthly meetings reviewing the action plan and delivery against it.